Senderhauf/helloworld_laviathon/README.md

 We hope that this will help ease the chaos of keeping in touch with a wide array of business contacts.

 # Team Leviathan Contributions
-Schubring, Matthew: Back end   -
+Schubring, Matthew: Back end   -  API services for Contacts and Interactions, testing and initialiaztion data script, stretch goal -email notifications
 Sinterhauf, Hart:   Front end  -
 Vanevenhoven, Sam:  Back end   -  Rapport Tracking and Contact Creation Hortman, James:     Front end  -